vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 ![image](/assets/2026-01-22/010.png)

-The drawing area control is made up of an empty canvas with some optional buttons in the corners.
+The drawing area control is made up of a white canvas, with some optional buttons in the corners.
 These buttons let the user modify the drawing area in different ways:
 * Color selection
 * Thickness selection
-* Clear button (erases the canvas)
+* Clear button (erase the canvas)
-* Activation button (enables and disables the drawing area)
+* Activation button (enable/disable the drawing area)

-You can activate or deactivate individual buttons in the control configuration, under *Appearance > Drawing > Toolbar.*
+You can activate or deactivate individual buttons, through the control configuration, under *Appearance > Drawing > Toolbar.*

-For our demo, we'll hide all these buttons.
+For our demo, we'll hide all the buttons.
 That way, the user is presented with a simple blank space where they can sign their name in black, with the default thickness.

 ## Add an order number variable

 To make our demo app a little more realistic, let's pretend like the purpose of the signature is to sign off on an order.
 So, we create a new `OrderNo` variable and store a random number in it.
-This represents the order number of the order that the user must sign off on.
+This represents the order number of the order that the user is signing off on.

 ![image](/assets/2026-01-22/020.png)